webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Defense.md

 ---
 aliases:
-  - Defense
+- "Defense"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Defense
 - Character-Arc
-title: Defense
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Defense
 >A person, place, or thing is threatened, and you want to protect it.